 - Defenses are limited to:

 - Acts of God.

 - Acts of War.

 - Act of Unrelated Third Party.

 - But harshness of liability scheme has been mitigated in the real estate purchase context will discuss later.

-- "Divisibility," not simply joint and several liability, is gaining respect in the courts.
+- "Divisibility of contamination," not simply joint and several liability, is gaining traction.
 Is zero liability a new defense?

 - Not legal defenses, but highly practical liability management tools exist:

-- Section 107(e) Contractual Liability Shifting.
+- Section 107(e) Contractual Liability Shifting and Indemnity.

 - Insurance products.